RinaldiLuca/RinaldiLuca/README.md

 ## Hi folks, I'm Luca 👋

-Physics of Data students looking for a cool internship!
+Physics of Data student looking for a cool internship!

 <!---
 - 🔭 I’m currently working on developing DMRG algorithm